-The following procedure explains how to run an MPI application when the SGI Message Passing Toolkit (MPT) software is installed in an alternate location.
+The following procedure explains how to run an MPI application when the MPT software is installed in an alternate location.

-Procedure 2-1 To run jobs with SGI MPT installed in an alternate location mpif90 -I /install\path/usr/include file.f -L lib\path/usr/lib mpicc -I /install\path/usr/include file.c -L lib\path/usr/lib
+Procedure 3-1 To run jobs with MPT installed in an alternate location mpicc -I /install\path/usr/include file.c -L lib\path/usr/lib -lmpi

-- 1. Determine the directory into which the SGI MPT software is installed. - 2.
+- 1. Determine the directory into which the MPT software is installed. - 2.
 Type one of the following commands to compile your program.